rero/rero-ils/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
 Anything tagged with "feature"
-is open to whoever wants to implement it.
+or "enhancement" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~